ncar-hackathons/visualization/content/intro.md

-# The Scientific Python ecosystem
+# Basics of visualization in Python